Spring Health

 Spring Health is an American digital mental health company that provides employee assistance programs and mental health benefits for employers and health plans.
-Founded in 2016 and based in New York City, Spring Health offers services such as app-based cognitive exercises, coaching, therapy, and psychiatry, which are tailored to individuals using machine-learning algorithms.
+Founded in 2016 and based in New York City, Spring Health uses app-based cognitive exercises, coaching, therapy, and psychiatry, tailored by machine-learning algorithms.
 The company has become one of the highest-valued mental health startups, reaching a unicorn status with a $2 billion valuation by 2021 and $3.3 billion by 2024.

 History

-Spring Health was founded in 2016 by April Koh and Adam Chekroud, along with Abhishek Chandra as an early co-founder.
-Koh conceived the idea while an undergraduate at Yale University, after witnessing challenges in accessing timely mental health care.
-She connected with Chekroud, a Yale PhD whose research demonstrated that machine learning could improve matching patients to effective treatments.
-The Spring Health concept won Yale’s Thorne Prize for Social Innovation in 2016, providing seed funding for the venture.
+Spring Health was founded in 2016 by Yale University students April Koh, Adam Chekroud and Abhishek Chandra.
+Koh and Chandra conceived the idea while undergraduate at Yale University, after witnessing challenges in accessing timely mental health care.
+They connected with Chekroud, whose research demonstrated that machine learning could improve matching patients to effective treatments.
+The Spring Health concept won Koh and Chekroud Yale’s Thorne Prize for Social Innovation in 2016, providing seed funding for the venture.

-In its early years, Spring Health raised several rounds of venture capital.
-It secured $6 million in seed funding by 2018 to grow its platform.
+Spring Health raised several rounds of venture capital.
+It secured $6 million in seed funding by 2018.
 In September 2021, Spring Health closed a $190 million Series C financing led by Kinnevik, which valued the company at about $2 billion.
-This valuation made CEO April Koh, then 29, the youngest woman to lead a multibillion-dollar startup at that time.
-The Series C also included strategic investment from Guardian Life Insurance to integrate Spring Health’s services into insurance offerings.
+This valuation made Koh, then 29, the youngest woman to lead a multibillion-dollar startup at that time.
+The Series C also included investment from Guardian Life Insurance to integrate Spring Health’s services into insurance products.

-In 2023, Spring Health raised an additional $71 million in funding at a $2.5 billion valuation to further grow the business.
+In 2023, Spring Health raised an additional $71 million in funding at a $2.5 billion valuation.

+In January 2026, Spring Health announced an agreement to acquire Alma, a platform for independent mental health clinicians.

 Services

-Spring Health’s platform offers a range of mental health services for employees and their families.
-These include self-guided online cognitive behavioral exercises, one-on-one coaching, clinical therapy sessions with licensed therapists, and medication management through psychiatrists.
-The company markets its solution as a modern alternative or supplement to traditional employee assistance programs (EAPs).
-A key aspect of Spring Health’s approach is its emphasis on precision mental healthcare: the platform uses data and machine-learning models to match people with the “right” type of care from the start, aiming to reduce the trial-and-error often involved in finding effective mental health treatment.
-For example, the algorithm may recommend a specific therapy modality or wellness exercise based on the user’s needs, and it refines its recommendations over time as more data is collected.
-In addition to virtual services, Spring Health provides care navigation support, connecting members to in-person providers or specialists when needed.
-The platform’s services can be accessed via a mobile app or web portal, and are offered as a benefit through employers or health insurance partnerships.
+Spring Health’s platform offers mental health services for employees and their families.
+These include self-guided online cognitive behavioral exercises, coaching, clinical therapy sessions, and medication management through psychiatrists.
+The company markets itself as a modern alternative or supplement to traditional employee assistance programs (EAPs).
+It emphasizes precision mental healthcare by using data and machine-learning models to match people with the “right” type of care, aiming to reduce the trial-and-error often involved in finding effective mental health treatment.
+The algorithm refines its recommendations over time as more data is collected.
+In addition to virtual services, Spring Health can connect members to in-person providers or specialists when needed.
+The platform uses both a mobile app and a web portal, and is offered as a benefit through employers or health insurance partnerships.